7 Easy-to-Find Super Foods to Boost Your Milk Supply

 As mentioned several times above, modifying your diet could help.
 The following foods are some of the superfoods favoured by new moms.
 They act as a natural lactation aid!

-You have been told to eat greens by your parent or guardian since you were small, and now this exact same advice is also coming from us.
+You have been told to eat greens by your parents or guardian since you were small, and now this exact same advice is also coming from us.
 Eat your greens.
 If you are not sure where to start, we’d say spinach makes a pretty decent start.
-Being a great source of iron, spinach can help improve your overall health (like most greens do) and increase your milk supply.
+Being rich in iron, spinach is a great choice of confinement vegetables that can help improve your overall health (like most greens do) and increase your milk supply.
 Spinach contains compounds that mimic the hormones responsible for producing your milk, so we’re sure you can connect the dots as to why this works.
 Just like some of the other foods listed here, spinach is also a pretty versatile item in the sense that there are hundreds of ways to cook it.

 Garlic is probably one of the most common ingredients associated with the term ‘lactogenic effects’.
 Indeed, garlic possesses certain elements to it that can increase the production of breast milk and also boost your immunity.
 In some cultures, drinking garlic milk in the morning has become apart of their confinement care practice for the new mothers.
 The good thing about garlic is the fact that it has such a strong flavour that adds amazing flavour to any dish.
 While there have been claims saying babies may refuse breast milk due to the strong odour caused by garlic, there is little to no evidence supporting that notion.
 Not to mention, the situation could be the other way around in which the babies would be more attracted to breastfeed due to the flavour brought by the garlic.